On the topology of the limit sets of non-autonomous iterated function systems: Preliminary remarks on random IFSs

 \section{Preliminary remarks on random IFSs}

-An interesting class of non-autonomous IFSs is the one whose index sets $I^{(j)}$ are chosen from a fixed total index set $I$.
-In this section, we show that the randomly generated limit set $J$ of such non-autonomous IFS is totally disconnected if the total IFS is post-critically finite.
-Let us first define post-critically finite IFS, see \cite[Subsection 1.3]{Ki} for the details.
+An interesting class of non-autonomous IFSs is one in which index sets $I^{(j)}$ are chosen from a fixed index set $I$.
+In this section, we show that the randomly generated limit set $J$ of such a non-autonomous IFS is totally disconnected if the total IFS is post-critically finite.
+Let us first define a post-critically finite IFS; see \cite[Subsection 1.3]{Ki} for the details.

 \begin{definition} Let $\Phi = \{f_i\}_{i \in I}$ be an autonomous IFS, that is a non-autonomous IFS with $\Phi^{(j)} = \Phi$ for every $j \geq 1$.
 We define the critical set by $C = \bigcup_{i \neq i' \in I} \left( f_i(J) \cap f_{i'}(J) \right)$.
 Consider the backward image $\Pi^{-1}(C)$ under the coding map $\Pi \colon \prod_{j=1}^{\infty} I\to J$, and consider the left-shift $\sigma \colon \prod_{j=1}^{\infty} I \to \prod_{j=1}^{\infty} I$.
 We define the post-critical set by $\bigcup_{n=1}^{\infty} \sigma^{n}(\Pi^{-1}(C))$.
 We say that $\Phi$ is post-critically finite if the post-critical set is finite, and that $\Phi$ is post-critically countable if the post-critical set is at most countable. \end{definition}